peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 2. Pick one and dress it down

 Trying to take on all the fears will just overwhelm you, so for now just pick one.
 Schedule fifteen minutes later that day to interrogate this fear.
-Right now, open your calendar app (get one if you don't have one - [Google](LINK), [Microsoft](LINK), [Apple](LINK), whatever), and block out fifteen minutes.
+Right now, open your calendar app (get one if you don't have one - [Google](https://calendar.google.com/), [Microsoft](https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook), [Apple](https://www.icloud.com/calendar/), whatever), and block out fifteen minutes.

 Now, when that time comes, dig into that fear and figure out why it gives you the heebie-jeebies, or at least why you're avoiding it.

 For example, say your utility bill is way over budget - isn't it always?
 Maybe the gateway fear is, "I don't know where I'm going to get the money for this."
 What happens if you don't pay the bill?
 More fears - "what if they shut off the electricity?", "What if they charge a late fee?", "What if Wife finds out?"
 Tear the fear into pieces so you know exactly what you're dealing with.

-3. Come up with a repeatable plan of action

-Sure, this step is a little like that old horse drawing tutorial - "Step 5, add minor details".
-The goal here is to come up with a strategy to at least get started addressing a few of those fears, but in a way that's repeatable.

-You want this category of fears to be something that you are better at facing in the future, which means you need repeatable steps.

-Given our utility bill example, the main fear holding you back is not being sure about the money.
-So an initial strategy here could look like this

-- Get your current bank balance
-- Assemble the bills (amount and due date) you know you'll owe over the next month
-- Add up your projected income over the next month
+3. Identify a core fear that can be addressed as a habit

+Your core fear identifies one uncertainty that prevents you from taking action.
+That uncertainty then points to a new habit you can build, so the fear can get effectively neutralized.

+Take our bill example from above.
+The core fear is "I don't know if I'll screw myself later by paying for this bill now."
+The core fear is, in this case, uncertainty about the money situation.

+The habit to build in this case is, start tracking your money and bills.
+Granted, easier said than done.
+But, a relatively quick first solution here is to start using some kind of budgeting software to track your income and expenses.
+These programs usually do a mildly good job of forecasting where you will be a short time in the future, like a few months.
+Some good apps are [Simplifi](https://app.simplifimoney.com/), [You Need A Budget](https://www.ynab.com/), or [EveryDollar](https://www.ramseysolutions.com/ramseyplus/everydollar).

+Now, your habit can be something like, spend 15 minutes with the app every Sunday and Wednesday morning, on the way to work.

+Notice, this is NOT a strategy to help deal with that one particular problem.
+It's a strategy for hunting down weak spots in your life, so these areas can be strengthened.
+It's a strategy for becoming a more powerful person overall, which will in turn make these small problems far easier to handle in the future.

+## Conclusion

+The point here is not to teach you how to pay your bills.
+It's to provide one method for finding the holes, the ...